keras-team/keras-io/guides/md/serialization_and_saving.md

 checkpoint unless `save_format` is set.

 There is also an option of retrieving weights as in-memory numpy arrays.
-Each API has their pros and cons which are detailed below .
+Each API has its pros and cons which are detailed below.

 ### TF Checkpoint format